Quality AAC implementation

 Why teaching core words is seen as a difficult challenge?

 At first, many people struggle with teaching core words.
 We've detected that core words are less picturable.
-For example, conjunctions, adjectives, and prepositions are harder to be described in images, and also, some of these core words can have multiple meanings.
+For example, conjunctions, adjectives, and prepositions are harder to be described in images.
+Also, some of these core words can have multiple meanings.
 Another difficulty is when you present to the user a core word board.
 The core word board may make patients feel overwhelmed because of the variety of words on a single page.

 How to teach core words?

 To model, you have to be the one who uses the AAC app the most.
 Every time you say any word on the app, point to the word.
-You can talk in full sentences but you have to give meaning to the words and images and refer to them
+You can talk in complete sentences, but you have to give meaning to the words and images and refer to them while speaking.

 Example: How to teach the word "DO"?